 Why is it that personal accounts and influencers with millions of followers can use copyrighted music and sounds for free whilst businesses like redPepper Marketing can’t?
 So what is deemed fair use of music for businesses?

-When researching the matter, I came across a piece of information that the redPepper team found very interesting.
+When researching the matter, we came across a piece of information that was very interesting.
 As our Instagram account is set as a business, in our case marketing agency, in the category section, unlicensed music is blocked and, therefore, unable to be used in a commercial context.

 But there is a hack.
-When I tried changing the category to ‘Entrepreneur’ the whole library of sounds opened up on our account.
-What’s even stranger is that when I changed it back, the app let me keep the song I picked before and seemed to work just fine (although I didn’t upload a reel with it as this had opened up an ethical dilemma for us as a company).
+When we tried changing the category to ‘Entrepreneur’ the whole library of sounds opened up on our account.
+What’s even stranger is that when we changed it back, the app let us keep the song we picked before and seemed to work just fine (although we didn’t upload a reel with it as this had opened up an ethical dilemma for us as a company).

-I explained my experience to my colleagues in the office and, it led to a discussion – what is seen as fair use of an artist’s music on reels?
+The whole experience led to a discussion – what is seen as fair use of an artist’s music on reels?
 And what difference does it make for an entrepreneur to be able to use music for free but a business cannot?
 Is this fair to musicians and creators?

 ‘our agreements with rights holders are intended to enable personal, non-commercial uses of music’